nakhan8/Contractual-Game-Dev-Unity/README.md

  3. run/double-click on 2DGame.exe

 # Requirements
-1.You need the following setup: Unity Compatible editor 2.2D packages from the Package Manager in Unity
+1. You need the following setup: Unity Compatible editor
+2. 2D packages from the Package Manager in Unity
 3. Cinematic studio to get Cinemachine package

 # Code